burlesona/nib/README.md

 selection by firing events.
 There are three built-in events:

 * `editor:on`: fires when the editor has finished activating.
-* `editor:off`: fires when the editor has finishe deactivating.
+* `editor:off`: fires when the editor has finished deactivating.
 * `report`: fires when the user changes the selection or moves the text caret.

 These events can be listened to like so: